Manitoba-Minnesota Transmission Project

-The Commission is in the early stages of planning for this review, no hearing dates have been determined yet.
+The Commission is about to begin a public hearing on May 8, 2017 regarding the Manitoba-Minnesota Transmission Project.
+A full schedule can be found under the Participation tab.
 As information becomes available it will be posted on the website.
 To stay informed of updates you may insert your e-mail address at the bottom of our Home Page, check our Facebook page (link at the bottom of our Home Page) or visit our mobile site.
 You will be informed as information becomes available.

 A pre-hearing meeting will be held on January 17, 2017 starting at 10:00 am in the Millennium Suite at the Winnipeg Convention Centre.
 The Public is welcome to observe.

 Reg Nepinak is a member of Pine Creek First Nation (PCFN).
 Reg continues to work with Aboriginal families and youth, mentoring them in traditional living and values.
 He has worked as a program manager and guidance counselor for PCFN after a decade of working in Calgary in Aboriginal Child and Family Services.
 For 20 years prior to that, he specialized in explosives, radioactive tools and directional drilling in the oil industry.